SC-Networks/evalanche-soap-api-connector/README.md

 ## Note ##

 This connector is work in progress, methods and parameter may change.
-Please do _NOT_ use it in production until the rist official release.
+Please do _NOT_ use it in production until the first official release.

 ## Install